openforcefield/openff-bespokefit/docs/getting-started/quick-start.md

 ## Using the API

-For the more Python oriented user, or for users who are looking for more control over how the bespoke fit will be performed, BespokeFit includes a full Python API.
+For the more Python oriented user, or for users who are looking for more control over how the bespoke fit will be performed, BespokeFit exposes a full Python API.

 At the heart of the fitting pipeline is the [`BespokeWorkflowFactory`].
 The [`BespokeWorkflowFactory`] encodes the full ensemble of settings that will feed into and control the bespoke fitting pipeline for *any* input molecule, and